dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 Since authorization must follow authentication, this pattern tightly couples authentication and authorization at the network boundary.
 Gateways or proxies serve as the Policy Enforcement Point (PEP), and either evaluate policies locally (using embedded logic or libraries, similar to the “centralized with embedded PDP” pattern) or delegate decisions to an external Policy Decision Point (PDP) (as in the “centralized service-level access control” pattern).

 Since all external traffic flows through the edge component, this is the first pattern that guarantees every inbound request is observed and subject to access control logic.
-This minimizes the risk of unnoticed “accept by default” behavior and establishes a consistent enforcement point for all inbound traffic—but introduces its own set of trade-offs.

 #### Pros